jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   The maximum age allowed for a stale response before it cannot be cached.
+   The maximum age in seconds allowed for a stale response before it cannot be cached.

 .. ts:cv:: CONFIG proxy.config.http.cache.guaranteed_min_lifetime INT 0
    :reloadable: